 Additional resources for this course will be provided using Moodle, our virtual learning environment.

 You will be sent joining instructions including all the necessary login links, passwords and guidance on how to use the relevant functionality about a week before the course start date.

 Should you have any concerns about the accessibility of remote delivery please contact us at CPDEvents@tavi-port.ac.uk to discuss how we can best help you.

-This course will take place on Mondays from 9.30am - 1pm on the following dates;
+This course will run over 10 sessions from 9.30am to 1.00pm on the following dates: